jg-rp/ruby-liquid2/README.md

 #### Lambda expressions

-Many built-in filters that operate on arrays now accept lambda expressions arguments.
+Many built-in filters that operate on arrays now accept lambda expression arguments.
 For example, we can use the `where` filter to select values according to an arbitrary Boolean expression.

 ```liquid2
 {% assign coding_pages = pages | where: page => page.tags contains 'coding' %}